web-platform-tests/interop/README.md

 Please see the [Interop 2023 Dashboard](https://wpt.fyi/interop-2023) and [Interop 2023 README](./2023/README.md) for the current iteration of the project!

-Interop 2024 will open for proposals between Sep 14 and Oct 7, and the Interop Team will evaluate proposals in the following months.
-Interop 2024 and the set of accepted proposals will be announced in January 2024.
-Please see the [Interop 2024 README](./2024/README.md) for details.
+Please see the [Interop 2024 README](./2024/README.md) for the ongoing planning of Interop 2024, which will be announced in early 2024.

 ## The Purpose of the Interop Project